sourcegraph/handbook/content/company/strategy/code-graph/batch-changes/index.md

 ### 3-year vision

-Developers can easily run code to create changesets across many repositories and codehosts, and track them to completion.
+**Developers can easily run code to create changeåsets across many repositories and codehosts, and track them to completion.**

 ### 10-year vision